 - WSARE funding provided partial support for the following enterprises:

-- Ag Professional Training Event at Leeward Community College on August 1, 2018.
+- Execution of Ag Professional (AP) Training Event at Leeward Community College on August 1, 2018.

-- SOAP Website: Considerable effort was put into moving the website to the university’s CMS system and modifying items to be in compliance with the university’s ADA policies.
+- Support to work on compliance and content updates to the SOAP Website: Considerable effort was put into moving the website to the university’s CMS system and modifying items to be in compliance with the University’s ADA policies. https://cms.ctahr.hawaii.edu/soap/Home.aspx

-- Facebook page: Sustainable and Organic Agriculture at CTAHR.
-As of January 2019, we have 782 followers https://www.facebook.com/SustainAgCTAHR
+- Maintenance of Facebook page: Sustainable and Organic Agriculture at CTAHR.
+As of December 2019, we have 904 followers https://www.facebook.com/SustainAgCTAHR

-- SurveyMonkey:WSARE funding supports our SurveyMonkey account, used by our program and available to partner programs for input and evaluation.
+- SurveyMonkey subscription by our program and made available to partner programs for project evaluation and input.

 - Changes in Ag Professionals’ Knowledge, Intention and Action